Pronunciation of 'Endothelium'

 English (United States)

-The thin layer of cells that lines the interior surface of blood vessels and lymphatic vessels.
+A thin layer of cells that lines the interior surface of blood vessels and lymphatic vessels, playing a key role in vascular biology.